Asparagus Pierogi Recipe

 - Cut it up.
 After draining, cut your asparagus into thin, delicate pieces.
 If it’s gone a bit mushy and makes a mess when slicing, don’t sweat it – just whip out your handy hand blender and give it a quick blitz.
 Or use a fork if the veggie is this soft.
 With your asparagus sliced or blended, scoop them into a big bowl, and then invite the mascarpone cheese, salt, and pepper to the party.
 Remember that we already cooked asparagus in salted water, so you might only need an extra pinch or two to make it pop.
 Stir well, taste it, and adjust the seasoning if needed.
 Remember, you want the filling to taste terrific before moving on.
 If you’re not using it straight away, pop it in the fridge.

-- Remove the pierogi from the water using a slotted spoon.
+- Remove and serve.
+Remove the pierogi from the water using a slotted spoon and serve.

 Recipe Tips